amitkumarpatel/assignment/README.md

 Steps explained

-a) get the input of 10 digit number
+a) get the input of 10 digit number.

-b) validate iput to be a proper phone number else display messge to provide proper phone number
+b) validate iput to be a proper phone number else display messge to provide proper phone number.

 c) get the combination of numbers that are possible to generate words from dictionary
 	 The function get_combination_of_number() returns the required array for 6686787825
 	output ["668", "678", "7825", "668", "6787", "825", "6686", "787", "825", "668", "6787825", "6686787", "825", "6686", "787825", "668678", "7825", "66867", "87825", "6686787825"]

 d) load the words from dictionary in to different variables as the word size
-	 The function load_words_dictionary() loads the words from dictionary
+	 The function load_words_dictionary() loads the words from dictionary.

 e) get words combination for each of the number combination string above.
     Example:
      for "668" words: MOT, NOT, OOT